seidels/TiDeTree-Tutorial/README.md

     <figcaption>Figure 19: Estimated net growth marginal posteriors.</figcaption>
 </figure>

-Most median estimates fluctuate around 0.04/hour ([Figure 19](#fig:unlinked-net-growth)), but the uncertainty is high—for example, the 95% highest posterior density (HPD) interval for alignment 1 ranges from [0.007 to 0.07].
+Most median estimates fluctuate around 0.04/hour ([Figure 19](#fig:unlinked-net-growth)), but the uncertainty is high—for example, the 95% highest posterior density (HPD) interval for alignment 1 ranges from around [0.007 to 0.07].